warwickcoding/website/readme.md

     * `less/` -- contains our stylesheets which are compiled on the client
         * `projects.less` -- this file contains project-specific color styling
     * `img/`
-        * `hardware/` -- contains photos for hardware lab
-        * `partners/` -- contains photos for sponsor section of project layout
+        * `partners/` -- contains photos for sponsor events section of project layout
         * `team/` -- contains photos for team page
         * `projects/:name` -- contains assets for each project
             * `hero.jpg` -- hero image for project